fist-it/fist-it/README.md

 - `Pure PHP`
 - `Svelte`

-If you want to know about my tools, everything you need to know is in my [`dotfiles`](github.com/fist-it/dotfiles) repository
+If you want to know about my tools, everything you need is in my [`dotfiles`](github.com/fist-it/dotfiles) repository

 ###### personal